italoadler/bitbooks/coding_trig/book/chapter_04/chapter_04.md

 You can see that we start at 0.0, go up very close to 1.0, back down past 0.0 into the negative realm, past -1.0 and back to almost 0.0.
 You might be wondering why you are not seeing exactly 1.0, -1.0 and 0.0 logged out there.
 That's because we're increasing the loop value by 0.2 on each iteration.
 We'll never hit exactly π / 2 radians (90 degrees).
 We'll get close to it and then the next iteration will jump right past it.
 Likewise for the other values.

 Now how about graphing this out?
 We know we have an input value that ranges from 0 to 2π (around 6.28) and an output value that ranges from -1 to +1.
 Let's multiply the input value by 100, which will give us values from 0 to around 628.
-And the same for the output values which will give us -100 to +100.
+And let's multiply the output by 200 for values which will give us -200 to +200.
 We can then plot the values on the screen and see what that gives us.
 Check listing 4-2 for the code.

     const canvas = document.getElementById("canvas");
     const context = canvas.getContext("2d");